 This novel follows the exploits of a young attorney and a diverse cast of characters as they become entangled in a mystery unfolding on various levels: personal, legal, moral, and spiritual.

 Crisis of Discipleship: Renewing the Art of Relational Disciple-Making (2022)

 Letters To Leaders (Bay Village, OH: Bay Presbyterian Church, 2019)

-Letters to Leaders briefly examines a servant shepherd model of leadership for churches and other organizations.
-It focuses on helping Christian leaders lead after the example of Christ about adopting the best understanding of modern management.
+Letters to Leaders examines a servant shepherd leadership model for churches and other organizations.
+It focuses on helping Christian leaders lead after the example of Christ by adopting the best understanding of modern management.
 It was privately published.
-Copies can be obtain by contacting the author.
+Copies can be obtained by contacting the author.

 Path of Life: The Way of Wisdom for Christ Followers (Eugene, OR: Wipf & Stock, 2014)